-- 120 participants were chosen to reinforce statistical significance within the differences in lipolytic activity and other variables. - For testing, each group was further subdivided into either acute exercise or glucose clamp treatment each of which is combined with microdialysis procedures in the subcutaneous adipose tissue.
+- 120 participants were chosen to reinforce statistical significance within the differences in lipolytic activity and other variables. - For testing, each group was further subdivided into either acute exercise or glucose clamp testing each of which is combined with microdialysis procedures in the subcutaneous adipose tissue.

-- For the main testing procedure, each participant underwent microdialysis, a technique where a saline-ethanol mixture is perfused into probes inserted into fat deposits in the gluteal and abdominal fat tissues. - The probes collected dialysate (fluid) samples, which give data on the participant's regional lipolytic activity as measured by the glycerol concentration in the dialysate sample glycerol
+- For the main testing procedure, each participant underwent microdialysis, a technique where an ethanol-water mixture is perfused into probes inserted into fat deposits in the glutes and abdominals. - The probes collected dialysate (fluid) samples, which give data on the participant's regional lipolytic activity.